vadimfrolov/Task-Markdown-Template/README.md

 ### Why Developers Should Split Tasks Into Steps and Write a Small Plan

+#### Why?

 #### #What
-Splitting tasks into smaller steps and writing a small plan means breaking down a large task into manageable, clearly defined components and organizing them into a sequence.
-This process involves assigning responsibilities, estimating timelines, and outlining specific deliverables.
+Breaking a big task into smaller steps and creating a plan means organizing it into manageable chunks.
+This includes assigning roles, setting timelines, and defining clear deliverables.

 ---

 #### #Why
-1. **Clarity and Focus**
+1. **Clarity and Simplicity**
-   - Helps developers understand what needs to be done without feeling overwhelmed.
-   - Turns a complex task into clear, actionable items.
+   - A big task feels overwhelming; smaller steps make it easier to understand and tackle.
+   - Everyone knows exactly what to do and when.

-2. **Efficient Collaboration**
+2. **Better Teamwork**
-   - Assigns specific responsibilities to team members, avoiding duplication of effort.
-   - Ensures all team members understand their roles and dependencies.

-3. **Risk Mitigation**
-   - Smaller steps reveal challenges or blockers early.
-   - Enables faster course correction for specific parts of the task.
+   - Dividing tasks ensures no one duplicates effort.
+   - Everyone knows their role and how their work fits into the big picture.

+3. **Finding Problems Early**
+   - Smaller steps help you spot issues before they snowball into bigger problems.
+   - It’s easier to fix a small mistake than redo a huge part later.

-4. **Progress Tracking**
+4. **Tracking Progress**
-   - Allows better tracking and reporting of progress.
-   - Managers can identify completed, in-progress, or delayed steps.
+   - You can see what’s done and what still needs attention.
+   - It’s easier to report progress or adjust the plan if needed.

-5. **Better Time Management**
+5. **Saving Time in the Long Run**
-   - Easier to estimate and execute smaller steps, reducing the likelihood of missing deadlines.
-   - Helps prioritize resources effectively.
+   - Spending extra time upfront to plan saves headaches during development.
+   - You’re less likely to miss deadlines or waste effort on unnecessary work.

 ---

 #### #How Long It Can Take?
-- Planning and splitting tasks for a large task (~14 days) can take **1-2 hours**, depending on complexity and team size.
+- Planning and splitting a large task (~14 days) takes **1-4 hours**.
-- Investing time in planning saves more time during execution by reducing rework and improving focus.
+- A little time spent planning avoids wasted effort and stress later.

 ---